ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 ## Usage

-Using `core-json-rpc` requires an Ark Core relay node to connect to.
+Using `core-json-rpc` requires an ARK Core relay node to connect to.
 For exchanges, this node should be run on internal servers whenever possible to guard against man-in-the-middle attacks such as [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).

-By default, Ark Core sets up the JSON-RPC node to run on port 8080.
+By default, ARK Core sets up the JSON-RPC node to run on port 8080.
 As all JSON-RPC requests are handled from a single endpoint, this means that your endpoint should be:

 ```
 `{NODE_IP}:8080/`